Convertible 3-in-1 Birdy Cot

 The 3-in-1 Birdy Cot grows with your baby.
 A clever design which is initially used as a cot and change table with several storage units which then converts to a children’s bed with under-bed drawers, drawer pedestal and a cupboard.
 The Birdy cot provides a comfortable and large area for your baby to sleep in.

 The mattress base can be raised for younger babies – adjustable to two different heights.
 Once baby is able to sit upright simply drop the base lower.
-The cot fits a cot mattress of 80 x 130cm and the child’s bed fits a mattress of 180 x 80, both available separately.
+The cot fits a cot mattress of 80cm x 130cm and the child’s bed fits a junior mattress of 180cm x 80cm, both available separately.

 This imported European range features contemporary design, superior craftsmanship and high quality finishes.
 Cupboards and drawers are designed to allow you to keep all the things you need.
 All the drawers have been fitted with soft closing drawer mechanisms to prevent slamming and trapped fingers.
 Vinyl edging of 2mm around all the corners and edges of this piece provides a child-friendly environment, ensuring you that your child is perfectly safe.